EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 between, each step closes on a `→ **Done when**` line: the exit condition for that step alone, so you never have to read ahead to know whether you can move on.
 Steps marked *(Bonus)* and the "Going further" section are deliberately **outside** the
-DoD: it is the floor, not the ceiling. `03_testing/` has one DoD per part.
+DoD: it is the floor, not the ceiling.

 **`03_testing/` and `12_testing_integration/` are the two workshops where the LEARNER writes the tests**, so their starters ship specs that already pass plus a list of `it.todo`s.
 That also means the CI guard below does not apply to them — "the starter must fail" is meaningless when the failing tests are the exercise.

-`03_testing/` still carries an optional **part 2** on the same project, for a group that prefers one codebase end to end. `12_testing_integration/` is the chapter-12 workshop of record: a different app, already unit-tested, that you attack with the router, Pinia, MSW and Cypress without needing part 1.
+`12_testing_integration/` does not build on `03_testing/`: it is a different app, already unit-tested, that you attack with the router, Pinia, MSW and Cypress.

 ## Node version